Force over Distance: Chapter 50

 “We didn’t administer any damn IQ tests, David,” Young said.
 “It’s not gonna happen.
 The man just spent the better part of a week in a drug-induced coma.
 You can give him a few days.”

 “A few days?
 Are you kidding?
-His functional status should be assessed.
+His mental status should be assessed.
 Now.
 He’d be the first to agree with me,” Telford pressed.
 “He’s integral to the functioning of the ship; it’s a tactical requirement.”

 “No.” Wray’s voice was cold.
 “Dr. Rush is a civilian member of this crew.
 He isn’t subject to orders—something the military personnel on this ship seem to forget.”
 She eyed both of them.